-We have commenced a full strategic review of our business; connecting with a deeper understanding of our customers, the markets in which we operate, our proposition and adjacent opportunities for growth.
+During the financial period we undertook a full strategic review of our business; connecting with a deeper understanding of our customers, the markets in which we operate, our proposition and adjacent opportunities for growth.
 This activity has been essential due to the volatile market conditions we continued to experience across the UK and broader markets.